Arima Grand Hotel - Private Onsen & Tattoo Policy

 Overview of Arima Grand Hotel

-Tattooed guests should book one of the private options: private spas, family baths — one wheelchair-accessible — or Bessho Yura rooms with open-air onsen tubs on private terraces.
-Traditional restrictions apply in the communal baths, but most of the private facilities draw from the same kinsen source with views to match.
+Tattooed guests should book one of the private options: a reservable private bath (kashikiri) or a guest room with its own open-air onsen bath, including a barrier-free private bath for step-free access.
+Traditional restrictions apply in the communal baths, but the private facilities draw from the same kinsen source with views to match.

 Tattoo Rules & Guidelines

-Private Bathing Allowed: Arima Grand Hotel offers 24 guest rooms with private in-room onsen baths and 4 separate rental baths (kashikiri), where tattooed guests can bathe in privacy.
-Some rooms feature panoramic mountain views from the private bath.
-When booking, request a room with a private bath to enjoy Arima's renowned therapeutic waters without any covering requirements.
+Private Bathing Allowed: Arima Grand Hotel offers reservable private baths (kashikiri) and guest rooms with their own in-room onsen bath, where tattooed guests can bathe in privacy.
+Some rooms feature panoramic mountain views from the private bath, and a barrier-free private bath is available for step-free access.
+When booking, request a room with a private bath to enjoy Arima's kinsen waters without any covering requirements.
 Traditional tattoo restrictions apply in the shared communal baths.

 Why Bathe Here?
 Benefits and History

-- Private Kinsen Bathing: Private spas, family baths, and premium rooms with open-air tubs — tattooed guests can soak in Arima's kinsen without entering the communal areas.
+• Private Kinsen Bathing: Reservable private baths and guest rooms with open-air tubs let tattooed guests soak in Arima's kinsen without entering the communal areas.

-- Wheelchair-Accessible Family Bath: The Akebono family bath allows wheelchair entry to a kinsen tub — a rarity for private onsen facilities in Japan.
+• Barrier-Free Private Bath: A barrier-free private bath offers step-free access to a kinsen tub, a rarity for private onsen facilities in Japan.

 Onsen Facilities & Amenities